All Episodes

 That is a possibility, remote as it is.

-Anyway, people will take them to court and they'll try and tie it up in the courts for as long as they possibly can.
+Anyway, people will take him to court and they'll try and tie it up in the courts for as long as they possibly can.

 You know, we have, you know, you would think that Nancy Pelosi and some of these, and Chuck Schumer and others, you know, this just broke from last week.

-Five Mexicans, members of the international Rendon Reyes trafficking organization, they got prison terms of 15 to 25 years, according to the Trump uh Justice Department announcing this this past Monday.
+Five Mexicans, members of the International Rendon-Reyes Trafficking Organization, they got prison terms of 15 to 25 years, according to the Trump Justice Department announcing this past Monday.

-Now, three other defendants set to be sentenced on January 15th, pled guilty in 2017 In a racketeering sex trafficking, other federal charges following their arrest in Mexico in the United States, where they were residing illegally, the Department of Justice said.
+Now, three other defendants set to be sentenced on January 15th, pled guilty in 2017 of racketeering sex trafficking, other federal charges following their arrest in Mexico in the United States, where they were residing illegally, the Department of Justice said.

 They've been doing this for over a decade.